apache/gravitino/docs/hadoop-catalog.md

 - **Schema**: Inherits the authentication setting from the catalog if not explicitly set.
 For more information about schema settings, please refer to [Schema properties](#schema-properties).
 - **Fileset**: Inherits the authentication setting from the schema if not explicitly set.
 For more information about fileset settings, please refer to [Fileset properties](#fileset-properties).

-**Note**:

-- The default value for `authentication.impersonation-enable` is `false`, meaning impersonation is not enabled by default.
-- To enable impersonation, users must set `authentication.impersonation-enable` to `true` and ensure the authentication strategy is set to `kerberos`, either explicitly or inherited from parent settings.
-Otherwise, impersonation will not work.
-- The impersonation setting is tied to the authentication setting.
-For example, if users set `authentication.impersonation-enable` to `true` for the schema but do not specify an authentication setting, it will use the parent's authentication setting along with the `authentication.impersonation-enable` value.
+The default value of `authentication.impersonation-enable` is false, and the default value for catalogs about this configuration is false, for schemas and filesets, the default value is inherited from the parent.
+Value set by the user will override the parent value, and the priority mechanism is the same as authentication.

 ### Catalog operations